ChrstphrHll/npc_gen/students/Cartyr Tamsin.md

 ---
 ### Description
 - 3rd year Dragonborn Druid in Jettenia
-- short spines, Hazel eyes, and silver skin
+- frills, Hazel eyes, and silver skin
 - Is Logical and Critical, and has Caring as their ideal

 ### Organizations